 St. John the Baptist Church is a Roman Catholic Church, part of the Archdiocese of Newark, located at 3026 John F. Kennedy Bouldevard in the Journal Square area of Jersey City, NJ.
 It began in 1892 and was completed in 1897.
 It was designed in the Byzantine-Romanesque style by George Palliser, its architect, constructed to service the spiritual needs of area Catholics.
 During the course of its years, the church not only attracted attention because of its striking architectural features, but it became a prominent example of the finest in ecclesiastical art and contains perhaps the largest collection of mosaics in any parish church in the United States.
 For anyone who know Jersey City history, or for anyone who has been associated with the people of St. John the Baptist Parish, this church is more than a monumental structure, more than a majestic showplace of ecclesiastical art; it is a landmark of a living faith.
 Today it serves people of all ethnic backgrounds.

-Currently, due to extensive damage from past leaks in the roof, the interior of the church had been undergoing renovation; however, because of complications, the project has come to a halt and with the current health crisis, the project will be further delayed.
-Financial assistance is humbly requested to complete the project, as well to maintain the mission of the Church.
+Currently, due to extensive damage from past leaks in the roof, the interior of the church has been undergoing renovation; however, because of complications, the project has become more costly and with the current health crisis, the project has been further delayed.
+Financial assistance to meet the end goal is humbly requested to complete the project, as well to maintain the mission of the Church.
 Any contribution is greatly appreciated.

 May God Bless you all, especially in this time of health crisis.
 You are all in our prayers.